punchx/aebuild/README.md

-# aebuild - sublime buid system for sending and executing scripts to After Affects
+# Aebuild - Sublime Text buid system for sending and executing scripts to After Affects